KylerKopacz/queueing-simulator/README.md

 How does job size variability affect mean response time in a single-server queueing system?

 ## TODO List:
-- [] - Create a Queue Data Structure
+- [] - Create Exponential Distribution that creates whole numbers
-- [] - Create timing scheme for event drive queue
+- [] - Create Hyperexponentail Distribution that creates whole numbers
+- [] -